-Totara Syndicate presently comprises three classes under the watchful eyes of Mark Hughes, Jen Squire and John Kelleher.
+Tōtara Syndicate presently comprises four classes under the watchful eyes of Mark Hughes, Jen Squire, John Kelleher & Shane Dalton.
 The Syndicate marks the final stop for students on their journey through Adventure School.
 Year 7 and 8s continue to build on successes and learnings from other syndicates and are also encouraged to forge new paths ahead of their transition to College.

 Emphasis continues to be placed on students becoming self directed and self managing with their learning.
 Students are encouraged to identify and reflect on what they know and what they need to know as they undertake activities.
 Tools are offered to help manage workflows through to completion.